Monroe County Parks & Beaches

 The family friendly park has a jungle gym, swing set and picnic area with a open grassy area and small walking trail.
 Dogs love the gated park.
 Location: 373 Avenue F.

-The park was about to reopen in the fall of 2017 after a one-year major renovation project to raise all the ballfields, build a new community center and construct a new playground and other amenities.
-But Hurricane Irma caused damage and has delayed the opening indefinitely.
+The park reopened in August 2018 after a major renovation project that was delayed due to Hurricane Irma.
+The $7.9 million project included elevating all the athletic fields, building a new community center and constructing a new playground and other amenities.
 Location: corner of 5th Street and 5th Avenue.

 The park along the ocean offers swimming, snorkeling, beach volleyball, tennis courts and pickle ball courts.
 It includes a dog park and Astro City, a large sandy playground with barbeque pits, a volleyball court and picnic tables.
 The County is working on a project to renovate the park, which includes relocating Atlantic Boulevard to make a larger beach area.
 Location: 1040 Atlantic Blvd.